webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 ## Learning goals

-Before we continue creating the API service, let's look at our ***learning goals*** for this tutorial.
+Before we continue creating the API service, lets look at our ***learning goals*** for this tutorial.

 **Why Webiny,** Webiny is the easiest way to adopt serverless.
 It is a framework for building Serverless applications and APIs.